yungshenglu/Dcard-Reader/README.md

 ![](./assets/img/Demo.png)

 This repository is my first practice to implement a simple post reader for [Dcard](https://www.dcard.tw) using React Hook and TypeScript.
-For now, you can view the list of the lastest popular posts, also you can see the content of each post.
+For now, you can view the list of the latest popular posts, also you can see the content of each post.

 > HINT: If you have any questions, please feel free to ask me.